Tina Louise: Later work

 Later film roles included a co-starring appearance in the Robert Altman comedy O.C. and Stiggs (1987) as well as the independently made satire Johnny Suede (1992) starring Brad Pitt.
 She appeared in the situation comedy Married... with Children as Miss Beck in episode "Kelly Bounces Back" (1990).
-In 2014, Louise starred in the spiritual drama Tapestry and the horror film Late Phases.
+In 2014, Louise appeared in the spiritual drama Tapestry and the horror film Late Phases.

 Although Louise declined to participate in any of three Gilligan's Island reunion television films, she made brief walk-on appearances on a few talk shows and specials for Gilligan's Island reunions, including Good Morning America (1982), The Late Show (1988) and the 2004 TV Land award show with the other surviving cast members.
 In the 1990s, she was reunited with costars Bob Denver, Dawn Wells, and Russell Johnson in an episode of Roseanne.
-She did not reunite with them for the television film Surviving Gilligan's Island (2001), co-produced by Wells; Ginger was portrayed by Kristen Dalton in the television film.
-Her relations with series star Denver were rumored to be strained, but in 2005, she wrote a brief, affectionate memorial to him in the year-end "farewell" issue of Entertainment Weekly after his death.
+In 2005, she wrote a memorial to Bob Denver in the year-end "farewell" issue of Entertainment Weekly.

 Following the news of Dawn Wells' passing in December 2020, Louise denied any longtime rumors that she resented the role of Ginger Grant: "Never true – I loved doing my part, especially after they really started writing for my character, originally billed as a 'Marilyn Monroe' type of character.
 A different director took over and really started to write for my character.
 I really loved my character."
 She also said that she was very grateful to the show's fans for their continued support, especially during the COVID-19 pandemic: "We were part of the wonderful show that everyone loves and has been a great source of comfort, especially during these times.
 We brought a lot of joy to people and still do.
 This show is an escape from so many things going on.
 Fathers share it with their children now.
 I get letters all the time about that."

 Music

 Louise made one record album, It's Time for Tina, which was released originally on Concert Hall in 1957 (Concert Hall 1521), and later reissued on Urania Records (1958 and 1959 respectively).
 With arrangements by Jim Timmens and Buddy Weed's Orchestra, 12 tracks include "Tonight Is the Night" and "I'm in the Mood for Love."
-Coleman Hawkins is featured on tenor sax.
+Coleman Hawkins is featured on tenor saxophone.
 The album has been reissued on CD twice, most recently on the UK label Harkit Records.
-The album was released on iTunes in 2012.
-She also recorded for United Artists Records but recorded just one single for that label in 1958.
+The album was made available on iTunes in 2012.
+Louise also recorded one single for United Artists Records in 1958.